Raymund Marasigan: Project 1

 In 2008, Marasigan launched his new album with Sandwich, after that, he also launched a one-shot band called "Project 1" with Clem Castro (former Orange and Lemons, now The Camerawalls) on guitars, Francis Reyes (The Dawn) also on guitars, Carlos Calderon (Chicosci) on bass, Jazz Nicolas (Itchyworms) on drums and Uela Basco (Chilitees), Katwo Librando (Narda/Duster) and Marasigan himself on vocals.
 Their first single "Ang Sarap Dito" was released in March 2008.
 According to its members, "The new group was formed because we, as artists, feel that we wanted to create something fresh, especially for the young generation.
 We all believe in a common goal of being positive and changing the way young people think."
 Their first and only single was used by Coca-Cola Philippines for television and radio commercials and also by Pinoy Big Brother: Teen Edition Plus.

 Party Pace

-In 2021, Marasigan along side Badjao de Castro (IV of Spades), Eco Del Rio (Chicosci), and John Apura founded the band Party Pace.
+In 2021, Marasigan alongside Badjao de Castro (IV of Spades), Eco Del Rio (Chicosci), and John Apura founded the band Party Pace.
 De Castro on Drums, Del Rio on Bass, Apura on Guitar, & Marasigan on Samplers & Synths.